faizyorg/modernize-apps-guides/00-introduction.md

 ### Login to Azure

 Navigate to https://portal.azure.com.
 Login using the Azure Username and Password provided in the lab enviornment details page.
-Go to Select resource groups to see all the Resource groups in the subscription
+Select `Resource groups` to see all the Resource groups in the subscription

 Open `Jboss-labs` resource group to see the pre-created OpenShift Cluster.
 You can see a Virtual Network and an Openshift cluster in this Resource group.